BritishGeologicalSurvey/design-guide-for-geospatial-data-portals/docs/main-content/pages/search-and-results.md

 ## Components used in this example

+There may be additional components shown as part of this example which do not feature elsewhere in the guidance as they are not considered to be an essential component.
+For details on our research into geospatial portals, please refer to the [research and analysis for finding geospatial data](https://www.gov.uk/government/publications/finding-geospatial-data/finding-geospatial-data).

-The following lists provide a quick set of hyperlinks to associated user needs and guidance on how to help users to achieve related tasks.
+The following lists provide a quick set of hyperlinks to essential user needs and guidance on how to help users to achieve related tasks.

 **[Search for data](main-content/steps/search-for-data)**